PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 ==========

 The issue with `needextend` is, how to ensure the final output is correct.
-Here it is often necessary to protect attributes for changes for `needextend` via `needs_warnings`.
+Here it is often necessary to protect attributes for changes with `needextend` via `needs_warnings`.
 See `Monitoring modifications <https://sphinx-needs.readthedocs.io/en/latest/directives/needextend.html#monitoring-modifications>`_.